Skip to main content

 Example 2 (JEE 2022): Find length of tangent from $(5, 3)$ to $x^2 + y^2 - 4x - 6y + 3 = 0$.

 Circle: $g = -2, f = -3, c = 3$.
 Radius $r = \sqrt{4 + 9 - 3} = \sqrt{10}$.
 Centre $C = (2, 3)$.
 Distance from $P(5,3)$ to $C$: $PC = \sqrt{(5-2)^2 + (3-3)^2} = 3$.
-Length of tangent $PT = \sqrt{PC^2 - r^2} = \sqrt{9 - 10} = \sqrt{-1}$ — imaginary!
-This means point $(5,3)$ is inside the circle, so no real tangents.
+Length of tangent $PT = \sqrt{PC^2 - r^2} = \sqrt{9 - 10} = \sqrt{-1}$ — imaginary.
+This means the point $(5,3)$ lies inside the circle, so no real tangents exist.

-Example 3: Find the image of point $(3, 4)$ in the circle $x^2 + y^2 = 25$.
+Example 3: Find the image (inverse) of point $(3, 4)$ in the circle $x^2 + y^2 = 25$.

 🔴 Extended — Deep Study (3mo+)